Solar Panels in Swanlinbar, Co. Cavan

 A 4kWp system in Swanlinbar typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,364 kWh/year, paying for itself in 4-6 years.

-Is my roof suitable for solar panels in Swanlinbar?
+What roof direction is best for solar panels in Swanlinbar?

 Do solar panels increase property value in Swanlinbar?